-The Flowchart outlines the order of the steps needed to be taken to ensure consistency and continuity of progression for behaviour across the Junior School.
+The Flowchart outlines the steps needed to be taken to ensure consistency and continuity of progression for behaviour across the Junior School.
+All staff involved will be updated with the decisions pertaining to support and interventions, which will be shared amongst staff and parents.